Choose Thermocouple or RTD when using Temperature Sensor Transmitters?

 By Mike M, Inside Technical Sales Representative, Process Automation Products

-However, it may, in fact, lead to measurement problems as stated in the above mentioned white paper Part 3: “The thermal lag of cold junction compensation might make a thermocouple a poor choice where its mating amplifier or cold junction is subject to rapid or quickly changing ambient temperatures.
-Further, the presence of cold junction compensation in the mating amplifier often makes it subject to the self-heating or warm-up of the measuring circuit itself, driving longer warm-up periods for the measuring system to reach thermal equilibrium.“
+However, it may, in fact, lead to measurement problems as stated in the above mentioned white paper Part 3; “The thermal lag of cold junction compensation might make a thermocouple a poor choice where its mating amplifier or cold junction is subject to rapid or quickly changing ambient temperatures.
+Further, the presence of cold junction compensation in the mating amplifier often makes it subject to the self-heating or warm-up of the measuring circuit itself; driving longer warm-up periods for the measuring system to reach thermal equilibrium.“

-Ok, so you have a temperature sensor requirement, be it in a process application, manufacturing plant or test and measurement system that seems like a no-brainer, and while there is something to be said for the tried and true, there is also the old adage of not being able to make an old dog do new tricks.
-Each application with its own unique variables of location, environment, materials, sensor distance and I/O present signal quality challenges that may not have been experienced before.
+Ok, so you have a temperature sensor requirement; be it in a process application, manufacturing plant, or test and measurement system that seems like a no-brainer.
+While there is something to be said for the tried and true; there’s also the old adage of not being able to teach an old dog new tricks.
+Each application, with its own unique variables of location, environment, materials, sensor distance and I/O, present signal quality challenges that may not have been experienced before.

 As a sensor/signal I/O transmitter manufacturer, Acromag is here to assist with choosing the proper transmitter for the sensor; as well as providing support material for the best sensor for the job.
 So you won’t get yourself overheated on your next temperature measurement application.